jscad/csg.js/V2-ROADMAP.md

   - use arrays & typed arrays with functions to manipulate their data rather than overly complex , shoe-horned classes where applicable

+  -

+ #### Some generic thoughts

   - use of more modern standards & structures: ES6 is our friend ! more readable code , weakmaps, sets , iterators, your name it !
   - do not reinvent the wheel, but avoid dependency bloat
   - optimise (but avoid premature optimisation)